 Initially it was more like what we now know as road racing where all the competitors started together and the first to cross the line won.

-The the introduction of the motor car all this changed with events being pushed off the road and held on velodromes.
+With the introduction of the motor car all this changed, with events being pushed off the road and held on velodromes.
 However there were those who still wanted to compete on the road.